-- 11.1 The Chief and Council and the Board agree to meet at least once a year to review and address Syilx education needs/concerns. - 11.2 School staff will meet with the parents as requested and/or as needed as outlined in the School Act. - 11.3 The Parties will build a shared understanding of the school programs and processes, including their impact on students.
-Including: - 11.3.1 Developing and incorporating structures such as parent workshops and parent forums to promote understanding. - 11.3.2 Encouraging parents to attend regular and frequent parent-teacher meetings/activities. - 11.3.3 Developing appropriate strategies to address any learning issues. - 11.4 The Board will encourage employees to attend community meetings and events where requested or invited by the Band. - 11.5 Parents must provide written permission for the coordinator to receive information on attendance, assessment, achievement, reports on progress (report cards) and permission to attend meetings.
+- 12.1 The Chief and Council and the Board agree to meet at least once a year to review and address Syilx education needs/concerns. - 12.2 School staff will meet with the parents as requested and/or as needed as outlined in the School Act. - 12.3 The Parties will build a shared understanding of the school programs and processes, including their impact on students.
+This will include: - 11.3.1 Developing and incorporating structures such as parent workshops and parent forums to promote understanding; - 11.3.2 Encouraging parents to attend regular and frequent parent-teacher meetings/activities; - 11.3.3 Developing appropriate strategies to address any learning issues. - 12.4 The Board will encourage employees to attend community meetings and events where requested or invited by the Band.

-12. ACCOUNTABILITY
+13. ACCOUNTABILITY